North Carolina State Capitol: History

 The building was built following the destruction by fire of the first North Carolina State House in 1831, and today houses the offices of the Governor of North Carolina.
 It is located in the state capital of Raleigh on Union Square at One East Edenton Street.
 The cornerstone of the Greek Revival building was laid with Masonic honors by the Grand Master of North Carolina Masons Simmons Jones Baker on July 4, 1833.
 Construction was completed in 1840.
 It was designed primarily by the architectural firm of Ithiel Town and Alexander Jackson Davis.
 Often credited solely to that team, the design of the capitol was actually the result of a sequence of work by William Nichols Sr. and his son William Nichols Jr., Town and Davis, and then David Paton.

 The Capitol housed the entire state government until 1888, and the North Carolina General Assembly met in the capitol building until 1961.
 The Grand Lodge of North Carolina laid a second cornerstone on the centenary of the first on July 4, 1933.
 The legislature relocated to its current location in the North Carolina State Legislative Building in 1963.
 The North Carolina Supreme Court has also convened in the building in the past, most recently meeting in the capitol's senate chamber in 2005 while the Supreme Court Building was undergoing renovations.
 The Governor and the governor's immediate staff has continued to occupy offices in the building.
 The Capitol remains largely unaltered from its 1840 state.
 Only three rooms have been significantly altered through remodeling: the two committee rooms in the east and west wings of the second floor, which were divided horizontally to provide space for restrooms, and the office in the east wing of the first floor, part of which had to be cut away to permit space for an elevator to be installed in 1951.

 The Capitol was declared a National Historic Landmark in 1973 and the building is located in the Capitol Area Historic District.

 The first assembly to meet in this building was the 63rd North Carolina General Assembly of 1840–1841 on November 16, 1840.
 The last assembly to meet in this building was the 124th North Carolina General Assembly of 1961, which met from February 8 to June 22, 1961.

 Following the heated protests for racial equality of 2020, Governor Roy Cooper ordered the removal of the largest Confederate statue on the State Capitol Grounds.

+The 2021 state budget included $10 million to repair the roof, including the dome.
+Replacement of the roof is planned for 2023.